Summary: In this tutorial, you will learn how to use the Oracle SELECT

 statement:

-- First, specify the table name from which you want to query the data.
+- First, specify the table name from which you want to query the data in the

-- Second, indicate the columns from which you want to return the data.
-If you have more than one column, you need to separate each by a comma (,).
+clause. - Second, indicate the columns from which you want to return the data in the

 Note that the SELECT